FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

 .. note:: Obviously, you can use the ``flexmeasures`` command to create your own, custom account and assets.
 See :ref:`cli`.
 And to create, edit or read asset data via the API, see :ref:`v3_0`.

-We can also look at the battery asset in the UI of FlexMeasures (in Docker, the FlexMeasures web server already runs, on your PC you can start it with ``flexmeasures run``).
+We can also look at the dashboard in the UI of FlexMeasures (in Docker, the FlexMeasures web server already runs, on your PC you can start it with ``flexmeasures run``).
-Visit `http://localhost:5000/assets <http://localhost:5000/assets>`_ (username is "toy-user@flexmeasures.io", password is "toy-password") and select "toy-battery":
+Visit `http://localhost:5000/dashboard <http://localhost:5000/dashboard>`_ (username is "toy-user@flexmeasures.io", password is "toy-password") :

 .. image:: https://github.com/FlexMeasures/screenshots/raw/main/tut/toy-schedule/asset-view.png
     :align: center
+|

 .. note:: You won't see the map tiles, as we have not configured the :ref:`MAPBOX_ACCESS_TOKEN`.
 If you have one, you can configure it via ``flexmeasures.cfg`` (for Docker, see :ref:`docker_configuration`).